 - After they have had to deal with a sexual abuse incident or allegation;

 - When insurance becomes too expensive or unavailable; or

-- When the people working for the organization and its stakeholders realize they need to use more than the safe environment if the organization is going to protect children or itself.
+- When the people working for the organization and its stakeholders realize they must use more than the safe environment to protect children, themselves, or their organization.

 Causes - what's causing what you are feeling now

 In “Causes,” I discuss why sexual abuse prevention isn’t working well enough to prevent sexual abuse from rising.

 I explain why the traditional safe environment is incomplete by design and is over twenty years out of date.
 I also talk about how the safe environment isn’t: